-Factors affecting the Company's financial and operational results in the full year of 2020 of the business were affected: (1) sales - major business partners had limited business operations or remain closed during the period as very few dealers were able to shift to e-commerce; (2) logistics - during the ECQ, operations shutdown and mobility suffered (3) service - accredited service providers and technicians were unable to provide service during the lockdown; and (4) manufacturing - factory shutdown during ECQ and zero production, with limited operations during the MECQ.
+Factors affecting the Company's financial and operational results in the full year of 2020

+COVID-19: With the enforcement of the mandatory Enhanced Community Quarantine (ECQ) in April that continued until middle of May which was later moved to Modified Enhanced Community Quarantine (MECQ) during May, various aspects of the business were affected: (1) sales - major business partners had limited business operations or remain closed during the period as very few dealers were able to shift to e-commerce; (2) logistics - during the ECQ, operations shutdown and mobility suffered (3) service - accredited service providers and technicians were unable to provide service during the lockdown; and (4) manufacturing - factory shutdown during ECQ and zero production, with limited operations during the MECQ.
 General Community Quarantine (GCQ) was later declared on June, July, and August 19 up to the balance of the year.
 Under GCQ, restrictions on travel to work, travel for leisure, manufacturing, retail operations, restaurants, and transportation were loosened, allowing for a partial recovery of business operations.